 I’m Natalie Carmella von Schleinitz, a contemporary wildlife artist based in Alberta, Canada, working professionally as Natalie Carmella.
-My work is known for its bold colour, expressive movement, and emotional depth, blending abstract and realistic elements to capture the spirit and energy of animals.

 Inspiration and Style